IrekRomaniuk/st2_influxdb/README.md

 ## Using the pack

+See my blog post

 ## Actions

 Currently, the following sensors are implemented:
-- repvpn: "select * from cpu;"
+- gaia: "select * from cpu;" and find max per series
-- panos:
+- panos: "select * from cpu_load;" and find max per series